DevZest/RDO.Net/src/Docs/articles/programming_rdo_wpf/rdo_wpf_overview.md

 # RDO.WPF Overview

-Built on top of RDO.Data, RDO.WPF can help developers to build WPF desktop applications:
+Built on top of RDO.Data, RDO.WPF is a presentation layer which can greatly help developers to build WPF desktop applications:

 ![image](/images/RdoWpfOverview.jpg)